etiennebr/rstdocs/Applications/Image Manipulation/Convert.rst

 +-----------------+--------------------------+----------------------------------+

 **Input image**
-Input image
+Input image.

 **Rescale type**
-Transfer function for the rescaling Available choices are:
+Transfer function for the rescaling.
+Available choices are:

 - **None**

 - **Linear**

- - **Gamma correction factor** : Gamma correction factor
+ - **Gamma correction factor** : Gamma correction factor.

 - **Log2**

 **Input mask**
-The masked pixels won't be used to adapt the dynamic (the mask must have the same dimensions as the input image)
+The masked pixels won't be used to adapt the dynamic (the mask must have the same dimensions as the input image).

 **Histogram Cutting Parameters**
-Parameters to cut the histogram edges before rescaling
+Parameters to cut the histogram edges before rescaling.

-- **High Cut Quantile:** Quantiles to cut from histogram high values before computing min/max rescaling (in percent, 2 by default)
+- **High Cut Quantile:** Quantiles to cut from histogram high values before computing min/max rescaling (in percent, 2 by default).

-- **Low Cut Quantile:** Quantiles to cut from histogram low values before computing min/max rescaling (in percent, 2 by default)
+- **Low Cut Quantile:** Quantiles to cut from histogram low values before computing min/max rescaling (in percent, 2 by default).

 **Output Image**
-Output image
+Output image.

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------